kkpatel1/3DImaging/README.md

 * Copy both images in same directory as `Code.m`
 * Open Code.m.
 Replace image1 file name with `im1.jpg` and `image2` file name with `im2.jpg`
 * Run file
-* New 3D Image will have name `ImageResults.jpg`
+* New 3D Image will have name `ImageResults.jpg`.
+See it using 3D Glass.
+* If output is not as expected, change image1 and image2.

-Good Luck and keep clicking :D
+Good Luck and keep viewing :D